zopefoundation/meta/config/README.rst

 .. caution::

-  Running this script discards any uncommitted changes in the repositories it runs on!
-There is no undo for this operation.
+  Running this script stashes any uncommitted changes in the repositories, run `git stash pop` to recover them.

 Re-enabling GitHub Actions